RahulPathak7/MyCollege/README.md

 # MyCollege
-This is y first Git repository
+This is my first Git repository